ZabihullahNooriWardak/brandNewTodoApp/README.md

 ### Usage

-to run this project you need Google chrome or other browser
+to run this project you need Google chrome or other browser. and from the root directory run npm start to see in the live server.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>